 Roaring Fork Leadership provides access to new ways of being a leader – and we relate to everyone as the powerful capable leaders that they are.
 Our view is that Leadership is not something bestowed upon us, but rather a way of ‘being.’
 RFL provides access for it’s participants to see possibilities where there were none, and gain a sense of personal efficacy – that they can make a difference.
 This makes for a powerful combination and RFL now has over 650 graduates ‘being’ leaders in our community.

-Roaring Fork Leadership has been serving the Roaring Fork valley for 26 years.
+Roaring Fork Leadership has been serving the Roaring Fork valley since 1988.
 Each year we solicit the community for applicants, and then intentionally assemble a group of approximately 40 diverse community members that will jointly embark on a journey of leadership discovery and breakthroughs.

 Our annual program entails taking 40 community members through 100+ hours of training and dialogue critical for personal, professional, and community problem solving and effectiveness.
 Inside of the ‘program’ participants take on civic projects as a ‘laboratory’ for practicing new ways of ‘being’ a leader.
 The annual program consists of three elements: personal growth and development, skill building, and working in a team on a civic project.

 Community Confluence is designed as an online matching system designed to align community members’ skills and interests with relevant volunteer leadership opportunities for local non-profit organizations and municipalities.
 The system enables matches in two ways: volunteer opportunities for individuals and a place for the organization offering the volunteer opportunity to post the available volunteer opportunities that are available.